strvcom/nodejs-open-knowledge/lectures/04-architecture/README.md

 # Homework

 Homework has two parts this time.
-First one is strongly recomended to get familiar with how stateless authentication would be done in Node.js.
-Second part is optional for those who realy want to understand the project architecture we discussed.
-The reason it's optional is mainly because it does take cosiderable amount of time to complete.
+First one is strongly recommended to get familiar with how stateless authentication would be done in Node.js.
+Second part is optional for those who really want to understand the project architecture we discussed.
+The reason it's optional is mainly because it does take considerable amount of time to complete.

 ## 1. Implement user sign in route